lbilli/Jib.jl/README.md

 #### Notes
 Callbacks are generally invoked with arguments and types matching the signatures as described in the official documentation.
-However, there are few notable exceptions:
+However, there are few exceptions:
 - `tickPrice()` has an extra `size::Int` argument, which is meaningful only when `TickType ∈ {BID, ASK, LAST}`.
   In these cases, the official IB API fires an extra `tickSize()` event instead.